m170897017/AutoTestReport/README.md

 AutoTestReport
 ==============

-This is a website built by Django.
+This is a website built by Django for test report auto generation.
-When you log in, you can fill a form to generate a test result.
+When you log in, you can create a pwr test report by filling forms in admin page.
-After that, an e-mail will be sent to you with the final test result.
+After saving, an e-mail will be sent to you with the final excel file.

-Only pwr_1 is used as application.
-Other applications are only for tests.

 Here is what it looks like: